-Our study underscores the value of large-scale data integration, and we note that expanding the scale of our approach is straightforward.
-For example, a larger number of genomic features from matched cell types could result in better BMR estimation; more advanced functional characterization assays may generate further compact annotation sets, and more ChIP-seq/eCLIP experiments on additional factors would provide more detailed regulatory networks.
-Larger patient cohorts of expression and mutation profiles from many cancer types may be used to discover novel key features in cancer genomes.
-We also anticipate that an additional step may entail carrying out many assays on specific tissues and tumor samples.
-We demonstrate that such large-scale integration is technically feasible and provides further opportunities for future studies.

-[[JZ2MG: WM and JL feels that the last para is a little bit week as an ending.
-They suggest to emphasize what we have achieved and then say we can do better…]]

-Our study underscores the value of large-scale data integration, and we note that expanding the scale of our approach is straightforward.
-For example, we observed increasing BMR estimation accuracy with additional genomic features; we expect that this accuracy will increase further still with further features.
+Our study underscores the value of large-scale data integration, and we note that expanding the scale of our approach in a number of dimensions is straightforward.
+For example, we observed increased accuracy in BMR estimation with additional genomic features; we expect that this accuracy will increase further still with further features.
 We successfully formed compact annotations and regulatory networks for those model systems already replete with advanced functional assays like eCLIP and STARR-seq, and our methods can be readily extended to other model systems when they are similarly assayed in the future.
-We demonstrated the utility of our resource for assisting in the detection of potential cancer drivers and key regulators using cohorts of hundreds of cancer patients, and we anticipate increased power when our resource is combined with larger, emerging patient cohorts.
-We also anticipate that an additional step may entail carrying out many assays on specific tissues and tumor samples.
-We demonstrate that such large-scale integration is technically feasible and provides further opportunities for future studies.
+We demonstrated the utility of our resource for assisting in the detection of potential cancer drivers and key regulators using cohorts of hundreds of cancer patients, and we anticipate an obviously increased power when our resource is combined with larger, emerging patient cohorts, such as those from PCAWG [[ref]].
+Finally, increasing the number of TFs studied, both across cancers and within particular model cancers, will give us a greater sense of which regulators tend to be rewired by the extensive chromatin changes in oncogenesis.
+As we have shown, most of this rewiring is due to these changes and not to direct mutations.
+Knowing which TFs are more sensitive to chromatin changes in oncogenesis will help better direct research efforts.

 Reference